Cellar Spiders Identification Guide

 Step 4: Web and Egg Sac Removal

-We remove accessible spider webs around eaves and exterior areas (up to approximately 6-8 feet high).
+We remove spider webs around eaves and exterior areas up to about 6-8 feet high.
 Regular web removal:

 • Directly eliminates spiders and egg sacs